danger

 Why did Portland’s Form of Government Change?

 Portland’s election system and form of government was proposed by the Charter Commissionin 2022.
-Those recommendations were approved by voters in 2022.The commission included 20 community leaders appointed by council in December 2020 to review the City’s founding document.
+Those recommendations were approved by voters in November 2022.The Commission included 20 community leaders appointed by council in December 2020 to review the City’s founding document.

 Transition Workplan and Timeline